-Receivables, such as note and account receivables, acquired from the operating activities of the Group are exposed to customer credit risk.
+Receivables, such as notes and accounts receivable, acquired from the operating activities of the Group are exposed to customer credit risk.

 The Group holds mainly debt securities for surplus investment and equity securities of customers and suppliers to strengthen relationships with them; those securities are exposed to the issuer's credit risk.